joshm20/Crochet-Color-Pooling/README.md

 # Recommended things to do:

 - Display fraction being used on the screen (Easy)
-- Add sum for total number of stitches (Easy)
 - Allow user to choose between different fractions and +/- 1, eliminate undefined error
 - Reverse input for number of stitches and distribute into different.
 (Hard)